 - Additional Services

 - Definitions and Resources

 Partial and Fractional Interests

 There are occasions when an appraiser is asked to appraise less than the entire interest in a property.
-The first is when there is a need for ‘a less than the whole’ is appraised in real property.
+The first is when there is a need for ‘a less than the whole’ to be appraised in real property.
 This is referred to as a “Partial Interest” estimate.
 The second is when an ownership position is being appraised, such as a 35% undivided interest in a property.
 This is referred to as a “Fractional Interest” estimate.
-Some people use the terms partial and fractional interests interchangeably but in the classic literature of real estate there is a distinction with partial interests (as differentiated from fractional interests) referring to such portions of the division of the bundle of rights.
+Some people use the terms partial and fractional interests interchangeably, but in the classic literature of real estate, there is a distinction with partial interests (as differentiated from fractional interests) referring to such portions of the division of the bundle of rights.

 Partial Interest Estimate

-Partial interest estimate occur in one of two ways, either by valuing a property that has lost some ownership rights or in valuing the ownership right that is lost, such as valuing an easement.
-When valuing a partial interest in real property is based on the concept of the “Bundle of Rights”, which are:
+Partial interest estimate occurs in one of two ways, either by valuing a property that has lost some ownership rights or in valuing the ownership right that is lost, such as valuing an easement.
+Valuing a partial interest in real property is based on the concept of the “Bundle of Rights”, which are: